digisowmay/bbmemory/users/53641445-e46a-4a28-964e-5c35419a4f15/memory.md

 ## Communication Patterns
 ### Durable (established, 3+ reinforcements)
-- prefers content that highlights user benefits and clear value propositions; 2× [refs: focus on user benefit correction chatId:`6ee76af9b7124a`; reminder to focus on benefits chatId:`6ee76af9b7124a`]
+- prefers content that highlights user benefits and clear value propositions; 3× [refs: focus on user benefit correction chatId:`6ee76af9b7124a`; reminder to focus on benefits chatId:`6ee76af9b7124a`; emphasis on user benefit in AI spotlight chatId:`6ee76af9b7124a`]

 ### Emerging (new signals, 1-2 reinforcements)
 - requests no emojis and strictly straightforward language; 1× (first: 2025-09-05) [ref: no emojis instruction chatId:`6ee76af9b7124a`]